JUAN-CALLEJO/mgt4250spring2024/README.md

 ![newplot (1)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/23bdeeff-b84b-4e97-aaf9-42c575cb2cc1)

 This visualization plots the data points in a club speed range between 103-124 mph, showing an existent strong correlation between the club speed (mph) and the carry distance (yards).
 It is an interactive scatter plot that allows to select players in the team, giving a better perspective of how the players are distributed in distance and club speed.
+It is strongly correlated, players with a higher club speed drive the ball further, giving them an advantage while making courses easier.
+The boxplot shows the team distribution, with players with a slower club speed in the range of 105-110 mph and other players with a 120+ mph Club Head Speed driving the ball 310+ Yards of Carry distance.

 **II.
 How does Impact Height Position Affect Ball Speed with a Driver?**

 ![newplot (2)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/88c9a6f1-069e-4e06-80d8-44d8f855439b)

 This visualization shows how when players  contact the ball near the center or slightly above the center of the club face, the ball speed and smash factor increase.
 The lower ball speeds recorded have a lower smash factor (blue) and a negative impact height while the higher ball speeds are located on the positive side of the chart, having a higher ball speed and higher smash factor (yellow).
 The players that hit the ball shorter (low ball speed), trying to hit the ball higher in the face will optimize their distance by increasing the smash factor and ball speed.
+The sweet spot of the driver's face is 2mm above the center of the face.
+The sweet spot is the impact zone of the club face where the most ball speed and smash factor are generated.
+Higher impacts in the face tend to generate higher ball speed than lower impacts in the club face with a driver.

 **III.
 How accurate are Elon players regarding distance dispersion?
 What is the area each player has to improve?**

 ![newplot (3)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/3cf9aaed-7b7f-4884-ab4e-9828fe368f05)

 This boxplot helps understand the accuracy in a 100-yard shot: Ollie Rotermund, Matt Doyle, and Juan Callejo seem to be the most accurate, with medians right at the target line.
 Ollie Rotermund shows great consistency with a narrow box, while Jennings Glenn and Pedro Rabadan exhibit the most variability in their shot distances.
 Jack Wieler and Timmy Gannon have tendencies to overshoot the target, while Juan Callejo, Garret, and Matt Doyle tend to undershoot but are accurate in this shot.
+Working in distance control is crucial to shoot good rounds, therefore having control of the carry distance is key.
+Players should consistently work at different distances to know their game and trend dispersion to adjust decisions on the course.

 ![newplot (4)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/df8adef2-3988-4b93-8e60-31f0da553d33)